All policies are provided in PDF format (requires Adobe Reader).

 28 Days: Books, walk-in nonfiction, instruction kits, audio books, nonfiction video formats, and wi-fi hotspots

-14 Days: New adult fiction, walk-in fiction, magazines, newspapers, music CDs, and video games
+14 Days: New adult fiction, walk-in fiction, magazines, newspapers, music CDs, board games, and video games

 7 Days: Fiction video formats